Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Web_Forms_For_Marketers/index.md

 ---
-title: Web Forms For Marketers
+title: "Web Forms For Marketers"
-description: 'Create simple web forms that record and report information provided by visitors to your website Note!
-Web Forms For Marketers was deprecated with the release of Sitecore XP 9.1'
+description: "Create simple web forms that record and report information provided by visitors to your websiteNote!
+Web Forms For Marketers was deprecated with the release of Sitecore XP 9.1"
 origin: https://dev.sitecore.net/Downloads/Web_Forms_For_Marketers.aspx
 ---